 Our ability to hedge forward our anticipated volume of RECs or other environmental attributes is limited by market conditions, leaving us exposed to the risk of falling prices for RECs or other environmental attributes.
 Utilities in many states are required by law or regulation to purchase a portion of their energy from renewable energy sources.
-Changes in state laws or regulations relating to RECs may adversely affect the demand for, or availability of, RECs or other environmental attributes.
+Changes in state laws or regulations relating to RECs may adversely affect the demand for, or availability of, RECs or other environmental attributes and the future prices for such products.
 This could have an adverse effect on our business, financial condition and results of operations.